French ambassador to Niger leaves as relations nosedive after coup

 Niger is just one of France's former colonies in West Africa where there has been growing anti-French sentiment both among the population and the authorities, especially in countries where military rulers have seized power.

-Mali, Burkina Faso, Chad and Niger are now all run by army officers after a spate of coups over the past three years, and anti-French rhetoric has been a recurring feature.
+Mali, Burkina Faso, Chad and Niger are now all run by army officers following a spate of coups over the past three years, and anti-French rhetoric has been a recurring feature of their public pronouncements.

-Critics of France said for decades after its former colonies gained independence it sought to maintain strong economic and political influence through a system of overt and covert diplomacy known as “Francafrique”.
+Critics of France say that for decades after its former colonies gained independence, it sought to maintain strong economic and political influence through a system of overt and covert diplomacy known as 'Francafrique'.

-The French government said the days of Francafrique are over and operations like the one in Niger were being conducted with the full consent, knowledge and co-operation of local governments.
+The French government says the days of Francafrique are over and operations like the one in Niger were being conducted with the full consent, knowledge and co-operation of local governments, such as Bazoum's now defunct administration.

+While France's critics accuse Paris of continuing to exert excessive and disruptive influence in the region, some analysts say military juntas are using France as a scapegoat for hard-to-solve problems.

-Some analysts have expressed concern that the withdrawal of French troops from Niger could be a boost for Russian influence in the region.
+Some analysts have expressed concern that the withdrawal of French troops from Niger could further hamper Western efforts to stem the violence, which has risen since the coups, and bolster Russian influence in the region.

 Would you like to comment on this article?